 Other options may be available to you or only one or two, visit your governments website to find out how you will need to set-up your home school legally.

-Some states require the basic subjects like reading, writing and arithmetic.
+Many states require you to teach certain subjects in your home school.
+Some states require the basic subjects like: reading, writing, and arithmetic.

 In some states, if you do not have the above certification, you may need to homeschool under the supervision of a certified teacher or other qualified individual.